 The General Medical Council1 must make rules with respect to (1) the reference of cases to the investigation committee (registrar and case examiners) or the Medical Practitioners Tribunal Service2; (2) the arrangements by the Medical Practitioners Tribunal Service for a medical practitioners tribunal or interim orders tribunal to consider a matter3; and (3) the procedure to be followed and rules of evidence to be observed in proceedings before the investigation committee4 or a medical practitioners tribunal or interim orders tribunal5.
-Before making such rules the Council must consult such bodies of persons representing medical practitioners, or medical practitioners of any de
+Before making such rules the Council must consult such bodies of persons representing medical practitioners,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.